wasimusu/distcache/description.md

 - Allow users to change the communication protocol: TCP/UDP/Unix Sockets.

 ##### TODO for persistent storage
-- Write binary objects (image, pdfs, etc) to the disk
 - When key is not in the cache, check for it in the disk/database

 ##### TODO for Cache Design